zio/zio-config/docs/intro/index.md

 The notable features of zio-config include

 * Composable and easy-to-write configuration description - that can read configuration from various sources
-* Support for writing the configuration back (to the application environments) from a typesafe representation, given the same configuration description.
+* Support for writing the configuration back to the application environment, given the same configuration description.
-* Support for giving more details (as documentation) for each configuration parameter as part of configuration description
+* Support for documenting configuration parameter as part of configuration description
-* Auto generation of documentation for the entire config (sort of a manpage) based on the description
+* Auto generation of documentation of application configuration
 * It can also emit a report on the configuration values, as part of the same documentation
 * Handles nested configuration structures
-* Handles multiple (composable) sources (setting the priority of sources using simple combinators, resetting the sources etc)
+* Handles multiple (composable) sources (such as setting the priority of sources using simple combinators, resetting the sources etc)
 * Accumulates all errors rather than bailing at the first while reading the config from these sources
 * Zero implicits
 * Zero macros